Iasa-Global/btabok/pages/engagement_model/objectives.md

   - value_model
 ---

+> "The end toward which effort is directed" **Merriam-Webster dictionary, definition of Objective.**

 # What is a Objective

-*"the end toward which effort is directed"* **-- Merriam-Webster dictionary, definition of Objective.**

 A Objective is a statement of an aim or purpose to which effort is directed.
 Objectives are applied to all areas of business to provide